News on field service management and optimization

 A Judgment That Changes Everything (Well, Almost)

-📌 Reference of the ruling: Cass. soc.
+📌 Reference to the ruling: Cass. soc.
 November 23, 2022, n° 20-21.924

-Quite simply because old habits die hard.
+Quite simply because habits die hard.
 Most employers still rely on the canonical version of Article L.3121-4.
 Yet the law evolves, and legal risk only increases.

-What Are the Practical Consequences for Employers?
+Practically Speaking, What Are the Consequences for Employers?

 • Optimize journeys to avoid unnecessary overruns,